cambrian/bridge-client/README.md

 To use the demo, please find a pre-November commit.

 ## Usage
-See `test/example.ts`.
-Note that users are responsible for opening a WebSocket connection and passing a WebSocket-compatible object to `BridgeClient.make`.
-Consider using a reconnecting WebSocket implementation, such as [this](https://github.com/pladaria/reconnecting-websocket) repo.
+See [`test/example.ts`](https://github.com/1protocol/bridge-client/blob/master/test/example.ts).
+Note that users are responsible for opening a WebSocket connection and passing a compatible object to `BridgeClient.make`.
+Consider using a reconnecting WebSocket implementation, such as [this](https://github.com/pladaria/reconnecting-websocket) one.

 ## Concept
 Our back-end codebase relies on Haskell's type safety to prevent errors of all kinds.
 Naturally, we